 The saving graces for me as a child growing up in that environment, were the joys of playing outdoors with friends in the local natural landscape which had forests, rivers and hills to explore and escape to.
 The other joy, was the gift of being artistically creative and I would happily spend hours making, drawing and painting.

 By the age of 21, I was working as a trainee buyer for a large Scottish department store chain.
-The career part of my life looked very successful to anyone looking on, however it hid something different on the inside.
-I was disillusioned by retail consumerism, the role at work couldn't fill the hole for self identity and validation that I was desperate for.
-Memories of the violence in my childhood resurfaced repeatedly and I developed an addiction to cannabis as a way of calming down the turmoil and jangled state I felt inside.
-I left the office one day and never went back.
+The career part of my life looked very successful to anyone looking in, however it hid something different.
+I was disillusioned by retail consumerism.
+The role at work couldn't fill the hole for self-identity and validation that I was desperate for.
+Memories of the violence in my childhood resurfaced repeatedly, and I developed an addiction to cannabis, as a way of calming down the turmoil and jangled state I felt inside.

 I tried nearly every cathartic process available with short lived success.
-Trying to transcend and ascend the body also didn't help with day to day living in it.
-So, after years of searching for some kind of peace, I was relieved when I discovered somatic based healing modalities and learned the definition of trauma and how it affects the brain and the nervous system and how in turn that affects everyday living.
+Trying to transcend and ascend the body didn't help with day to day living.
+So, after years of searching for peace, I was relieved when I discovered somatic based healing modalities and learned the definition of trauma; how it affects the brain and the nervous system, and how in turn that affects everyday living.